 How do I get the rippled edges on chocolate chip cookies?

 Okay- let’s talk a bit about the baking method.
-Have you seen the pan banging cookies that Sarah from The Vanilla Bean Blog?
-By using a similar method of banging the pan during the baking process, these chocolate chip cookies become crunchy on the outer edges and chewy on the inside.
+We bang the pan during the baking process, making these chocolate chip cookies become crunchy on the outer edges and chewy on the inside.
 Chocolatey goodness!